A guide to what to do in the event of a nuclear attack

 2.)
 Find shelter

-Identify safe places in your area in advance, such as bunkers, basements, or sheltered areas in buildings.
+Identify safe places in your area in advance, such as bunkers, basements, or sheltered areas within buildings.
 The more mass there is between you and the explosion, the better.

 3.)
 Create an emergency plan